Coffee Alternatives: Why You Might Want to Try Them and What to Try!

 - Without it they feel tired.
 (You don’t have a caffeine deficiency, something is making you tired and you should address that.)

 - It gives them an extra edge/they get more done.
 (So would cocaine.
-Seriously though…it’s a very health form of speed but it is exactly that if you are using it for this reason.
-Is that ok with you?
+I mean it’s not going to be laced with fentanyl, and it’s legal, and has lots of benefits but if this is why you are drinking coffee ask yourself if that is ok with you?
 If so…good!
 If not, let’s look at why and what else can give more of an edge.)

 - If they don’t drink it they get headaches.
-(Um, this means they’re addicted.
+(That’s withdrawal.
 Cutting down slowly will prevent this.)

 - The term “coffee alternatives” makes them cringe.